PXgamer/VBF-Live-SubCount/README.md

 # VBF Live Sub Counter
-## A live subcount built for VidBitFuture by geekyTV, AM, and Blake.
+A live sub count built for VidBitFuture by geekyTV, AM, and Blake.

 ### So... what does it do?
 It gives a live check on how many subscribers a user has.
 Duh.